fahlman/SVELauncher/README.md

 1. Install the mod using the standard procedure in the Mods-SVE folder.

-### Installing Additional Mods for default and Stardew Valley Expanded Using The Less Easy, but Better Way
+### Installing Additional Mods for default and Stardew Valley Expanded

+### The Easy Way

+1. Install the mod using the standard procedure in the default Mods folder.
+2. Install the mod using the standard procedure in the default Mods-SVE folder.

+### The Less Easy, but Better Way

 *In the example below we're going to install a mod named MySuperMod.
 Replace any instance of MySuperMod with the name of the mod you want to install*